 Your anger doesn’t exist in a vacuum

-Which brings me to my final point in favor of working on anger outside of a strict, anger management group: Your anger doesn’t exist in a vacuum.
+This brings us to our final point in favor of working on anger outside of a strict, anger management group: Your anger doesn’t exist in a vacuum.
 It’s impossible to grow in how you use your anger without seeing the ways it fits into the rest of your life and growing the rest of your life.
 How are your relationships going?
-What’s your experience with sadness, frustration and irritability (all often friends of anger)?
+What’s your experience with sadness, frustration, and irritability (all often friends of anger)?
 Confining your work on anger to an anger management therapy group is relating to your anger as small and relating to your life as small.

 Struggling with anger can be painful–for you and for others in your life.
 It can leave you isolated, and keep people distant.
 At its worst, anger comes with violence, physical or otherwise.
 If you’re seeking therapy to help address your anger, you need to work in a context where the therapist and the group see the ways your anger can be hurtful and are willing to take on the task of helping you do something new.